LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 - If you want to use the Monitoring API, you must [initialize the Messaging SDK with Monitoring Params](AdvancedConfigurations/sdk-initialization.md).
 Once initialization is completed (**onInitSucceed**), you can call LivePerson methods.

 {:.important}
-For more details and guidance on app configuration and SDK step-by-step usage, see [Use the LivePerson SDK - Android](/mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html).
+For more details and guidance on app configuration and SDK step-by-step usage, see [Use the LivePerson SDK for Android](/mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html).